-Beautiful Dubai has enough glamor and shine to put Hollywood to shame.
+Dubai is a gleaming metropolis that has enough glamor and shine to put Hollywood to shame.
 In the last couple of decades, the city has seen tremendous growth and complete transformation from a small fishing village to a global destination.
-However, there’s more to Dubai, just beyond the incredible landmarks and amazing shopping.
+However, there’s more to Dubai beyond the incredible landmarks, breath-taking architecture, and amazing shopping.
 Old Dubai is referred to as the soul of Dubai, and with good reason.
 That’s because when you enter old Dubai, you’ll be leaving the modern city far behind.
-You can imagine that you’ve traveled back in time, and found yourself in quaint old streets that existed long before modern Dubai was even conceived.
-Tourists visit Old Dubai in hordes to absorb the genuine Arabian culture here.
+You feel as if you have traveled back in time, and found yourself in quaint old streets that existed long before modern Dubai was even conceived.
+Hordes of tourists visit Old Dubai to absorb the genuine Arabian culture here.
 Every shop you enter will welcome you with a cup of Arabian coffee.
 How’s that for old-world ambience?

 1. Take A Dhow Cruise On The Dubai Creek

 The Dubai Creek is a 14 plus kilometers of saltwater that begins at the Persian Gulf and ends at the Ras Al Khor Wildlife Center.
-It was at one time used by old Dubai’s fishing and pearl-diving industry.
-Then it became a trading gateway.
-Today, the picturesque Dubai Creek is a tourist attraction.
+It was at one time used by old Dubai’s fishing and pearl-diving industry before becoming a trading gateway.
+Today, the picturesque Dubai Creek is one of the topmost tourist attractions.
 The best way to enjoy the Dubai Creek is via a dhow cruise, from end to end.
 You can also explore it on a traditional old wooden boat called the abra, from the Deira Old Souk Station.
 Cross the creek from Deira to Bur Dubai areas and explore these two extremely culturally rich towns.
 One of the top reasons to keep your Dubai tourist visa ready.
 You can also check out Dhow Cruise Dubai Creek Charter – a unique experience on Dhow Cruise Dubai for celebrating special events and grand functions on a larger scale and extravagance.

 2. Enjoy Touring Old Dubai’s Souqs!

-Old Dubai is famous for its many atmospheric souqs.
-When you’re here, you’ll soon forget you’re part of a modern world.
+Old Dubai is famous for its many colorful and lively souks.
+When you are here, you’ll soon forget you’re part of a modern world.

 3. Take A Trip To The Dubai Heritage Village